mikedfunk/cucumberjs-example/README.md

 * `npm install` to install dependencies
 * `./node_modules/.bin/phantomjs --webdriver=4444` to start phantomjs
 * `./node_modules/.bin/wdio` to run tests.
 It will use the `wdio.conf.js` config file by default.
+* `./node_modules/.bin/cucumber-js` will fail without the webdriver wrapper config but if you have steps in your features that aren't defined it will spit out boilerplate code to drop into your step definitions.
+Handy!
+(This is the main reason I prefer cucumber to [Yadda](https://github.com/acuminous/yadda))

 ## Usage in other projects
 * `npm init` and hit enter a bunch